On this page

 But with an All‑In‑One line of credit, you’re free to decide how much to repay each month.
 Only interest and insurance, if applicable, must be paid monthly.

-How can I make a payment on principal?
+Can I make a payment on principal?

 How can I avoid prepayment charges?